Chachalotte/metrics-showdown/README.md

 With the power of libraries like ChartJS, PrimeNG, and Tailwind, render any data of your dream in dynamic views that contains pleasing charts, widget, and table to look at.

+## TODO List

+- Finish the views model on Figma
+- Add a frontpage proposing different template which will initialize base widgets based on your choices (Finance, Sports, Gaming, etc.), alongside a tutorial to learn and navigate across the app smoothly

 ## Initializing Developement Environment

 To start a local development server, run: